Alex Call Preview, Player Props: Nationals vs. Marlins

-The Washington Nationals, including Alex Call (batting .179 in his past 10 games, with a home run, five walks and three RBI), take on starter Braxton Garrett and the Miami Marlins at LoanDepot park, Friday at 6:40 PM ET.
+On Saturday, Alex Call (.364 on-base percentage in past 10 games, 58 points above season-long percentage) and the Washington Nationals play the Miami Marlins, whose starting pitcher will be Eury Perez.
+First pitch is at 4:10 PM ET.

-He had two hits (going 2-for-3 with a home run and two RBI) in his last appearance against the Yankees.
+He racked up two hits (going 2-for-4 with a double and an RBI) in his most recent game against the Marlins.

 Alex Call Game Info & Props vs. the Marlins